Novak Djokovic Greets Old Friends And Meets New Ones Ahead Of French Open

 The French Open begins on Sunday, May 27, and Novak Djokovic is gearing up to face his biggest rivals on the tennis court.
 He has been busy practicing on the clay courts at Roland Garros the past few days.
 He is also all about having fun before he gets down to business.
 He met up with an old friend, and he also gained a brand new pal.
 In a sweet photo posted on Twitter, the tennis champ is seen holding little Alexis Olympia Ohanian, Serena Williams’ daughter.

-The eight-month-old accompanied her mama to the French Open this year.
+The 8-month-old accompanied her mama to the French Open this year.
 She seems to be making the rounds meeting and greeting some famous faces in the sport of tennis.
 It looks like she has made a friend in Novak Djokovic.
 The cute snapshot captured the smiling faces of both of them.
 Alexis Olympia looks quite content to have his full attention.
 Novak had a heartfelt message for Serena as he wrote, “Future champion!!
 Welcome back to your strong and fearless mom, @serenawilliams.”

 Alexis Olympia is cute as a button as Djokovic hangs onto her for the photo.
 She has her hair up in a tiny ponytail wearing denim shorts and a small AC/DC shirt.
 She is never too far from her famous mom.
 Serena is seeking to win her fourth French Open win.